vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 Docker provides various networking options for container communication across multiple hosts:

-\- Docker Overlay Network: Docker Swarm uses overlay networks to create a virtual network that spans multiple Docker hosts.
+- Docker Overlay Network: Docker Swarm uses overlay networks to create a virtual network that spans multiple Docker hosts.
 It allows containers running on different hosts to communicate securely.

-\- Docker Bridge Network: By default, Docker creates a bridge network for containers on a single host.
-To enable container communication across hosts, you can use the \`--driver=bridge\` option when creating the network and configure the necessary routing.
+- Docker Bridge Network: By default, Docker creates a bridge network for containers on a single host.
+To enable container communication across hosts, you can use the ```--driver=bridge``` option when creating the network and configure the necessary routing.

-\- External Network: Docker containers can also connect to external
+- External Network: Docker containers can also connect to external

-networks using the \`--network=host\` option.
+networks using the ```--network=host``` option.
 This allows the containers to share the host's network stack, enabling direct communication with the host's network interfaces.

-**6\.
-How can you achieve zero-downtime deployments in Docker?**
+**6. How can you achieve zero-downtime deployments in Docker?**

 To achieve zero-downtime deployments in Docker, you can use strategies like rolling updates and blue-green deployments: